danskernesdigitalebibliotek/dpl-react/README.md

 ### Access data attributes

 As stated above, every application needs the corresponding `data-ddb-app` attribute to even be mounted and shown on the page.
-Additional data attributes can be passed if neccessary.
-Examples would be contextuel id's etc.
+Additional data attributes can be passed if necessary.
+Examples would be contextual ids etc.
 Normally these would be passed in by the server ex.
 Drupal, Wordpress etc.

 ```html